 Routing Policies describe the conditions under which calls will be routed to CS1000E from either SIP endpoint registered to Session Manager or from other telephony system.
-It also describes the routing policies for which calls will be routed to the Avaya SBCE and therefore to Phonects SIP network.
+It also describes the conditions under which calls will be routed to the Avaya SBCE and therefore to TeliaSonera's SIP network.
 To add a Routing Policy, Expand Elements → Routing and select Routing Policies.
 Click New (not shown).